SEC Announces Big Changes to EDGAR Access

 - Apply for your own access to EDGAR and submit filings through your own account using insiders’ CIK and CCC numbers.
 (This is the approach I recommend.)

-- Log in using insiders’ credentials and submit their filings through their accounts.
+- Log into EDGAR using the insiders’ credentials and submit their filings through their accounts.

 Proposed Change #1: Designated Filer Administrators and Users

-The first proposed change is that each filer (i.e., insider, for our purposes) will be required to designate a filer administrator who will be able to manage their EDGAR account and submit filings on their behalf.
+The first proposed change is that each filer (i.e., insider, for our purposes) will be required to designate at least one administrator who will be able to manage their EDGAR account and submit filings on their behalf.
 Presumably insiders can act as their own filer administrators if they want (who am I kidding—no one wants that).
+An insider can designate a maximum of 20 administrators.

-Filer administrators can then designate users who can also submit filings on behalf of the insider, but that don’t have the ability to manage the insider’s account.
+Account administrators can also designate individual users who can submit filings on behalf of the insider, but don’t have the ability to manage the insider’s account.

 As a result of this proposed change, only designated individuals/entities will be able to submit filings on behalf of an insider.
 It will no longer be possible for just anyone who has managed to come across an insider’s CIK and CCC number to submit filings on their behalf.